History, tourist information, and nearby accommodation

 In the 15th century the Penrice heiress, Isabel, married into the Mansel family, and as the Mansel's grew in fortune and acquired vast estates throughout south Wales, Penrice Castle was less useful to them.
 The castle estate was rented to tenants, but the medieval castle was of no use as a residence, so in the 16th century a farmhouse was built near the old castle.

 Then in the 1770s Thomas Mansel Talbot, fresh from a Grand Tour of Europe and full of romantic ideals, decided to build a new neo-classical villa at Penrice.
-He called in Anthony Keck to design his new house, and set about cresting a romantic landscape garden in the park surrounding it.
+He called in Anthony Keck to design his new house and set about creating a romantic landscape garden in the park surrounding it.
 His garden designer was William Emes, a student of Capability Brown.

 Remains of the medieval castle include sections of a curtain wall and the stone keep.
 Attached to the north-east wall is a later dovecote.
 Penrice is close to Oxwich Castle - which is generally in a better state of preservation.